HSF/hsf.github.io/_gsocproposals/2023/proposal_GEANT4-FastSim-transformers.md

 ## First Steps

-1. Understand how transformers work and how the original transformer architecture is modified for images.
+1. Understand how transformers work and how the original transformer architecture is adapted for images.
 2. Understand the [shower data](https://zenodo.org/record/6366324#.Y-DJ9ezMKdY).
-3. Think of modifications that can bring benefit when using transformers for shower data.
+3. Propose modifications that can bring benefit when using transformers for shower data.

 ## Project Milestones
 * Survey promising transformer-based architectures.